Fred Swift: Debut with Richmond

 At nineteen, he played his first senior game for Richmond against South Melbourne in the first round of the 1958 season on the half-forward flank.
 Richmond unexpectedly beat South Melbourne, and Swift kicked one goal.
 One of the football writers of The Age commenting on his debut, said that, "Fred Swift was strange early but in the last quarter showed good football sense and ability on his half-forward flank.
 He should develop into a useful player.

 He was a highly talented footballer, with great anticipation, and highly polished ball skills, and he was equally at home in the forward line – he kicked 5 goals against Fitzroy in round 18, 1966; and, when moved from center half-back to full-forward, in the last quarter against St Kilda in round 6, 1959, he kicked 3 goals, in a losing side – wing, centre, or in defence".

 Reserves

 In his entire career with Richmond, he only played five games with the second eighteen.
 He did not play his first match with the seconds until the round 16 match against Carlton at Princes Park on Saturday, 24 August 1963, by which time he had already played 83 senior games.
-Playing at center half-forward, he was best on the ground, kicking 3 goals.
+Playing at centre half-forward, he was best on the ground, kicking 3 goals.